All employers must report certain identifying information about each newly hired or rehired employee working in New York State.

 Need assistance?

 1Form IT-2104 contains the required information regarding employee dependent health insurance benefits and the hire date.
-Review Forms IT-2104 and federal form W-4 to ensure the information is complete and legible, including the employer's name, address, and identification number.
-You don't have to file copies of Forms IT-2104 or federal form W-4 for existing employees who change deduction amounts or other information. (back)
+Review Form IT-2104 and federal Form W-4 to ensure the information is complete and legible, including the employer's name, address, and identification number. (back)